Burton Speech: Tourism Bay of Plenty AGM

 I am delighted that the relationships between RTOs and local government are mirroring the partnerships built between central government and key industry stakeholders, which continue to go from strength to strength.

 Across the sector, ongoing initiatives are demonstrating a real commitment to providing a world-class tourism product, and we are seeing real progress throughout the industry only two years down the track.

-I believe that both the recovery and the ongoing success of the tourism sector stem directly from the strong partnerships forged between our government and key industry groups and leaders.
+I believe that both the recovery and the ongoing success of the tourism sector stem directly from the strong partnerships our government continues to foster with the industry.

-Building an ever more professional, high-quality tourism industry, expanding product across new regional destinations and throughout the year, requires that same level of commitment from the entire tourism sector-and we are seeing that commitment.
+Building an ever more professional, high-quality tourism industry requires that same level of commitment from the entire tourism sector—and we are seeing that commitment.

 But for New Zealand to truly realise the full potential of our thriving tourism market, I stress again that it is essential for the entire sector to work together to achieve the right balance between industry growth and protecting our unique environments.
 We must be fully committed to harnessing the benefits of a sustainable tourism industry to enhance the communities and cultures of New Zealand who host and deliver the services to our guests.

 to communicate our pride in New Zealand to all of our